2022 Study of the U.S. Institute for Student Leaders from Europe

-The participants are expected to be highly motivated first through second year undergraduate students from colleges, universities, and other institutions of higher education, who demonstrate leadership through academic work, community involvement, and extracurricular activities.
+The participants are expected to be highly motivated first through third year undergraduate students from colleges, universities, and other institutions of higher education, who demonstrate leadership through academic work, community involvement, and extracurricular activities.
 Their fields of study will be varied and may include the sciences, social sciences, humanities, education, business, and other professional fields.
 Candidates from non-elite backgrounds, from both rural and urban areas, and with little or no prior experience in the United States or elsewhere outside their home country are highly encouraged to apply.
-In addition, candidates from historically underserved groups, disadvantaged groups, individuals with disabilities, members of the LGBTI community, and ethnic minority communities are also encouraged to apply.
+In addition, candidates from historically underserved groups, disadvantaged groups, individuals with disabilities, and ethnic minority communities are also encouraged to apply.

 Candidates nominated for this program will: